-North Dakota Community Action Partnership conducts poverty simulations to large groups for educational purposes.
+Community Action Partnership of North Dakota conducts poverty simulations to large groups for educational purposes.
 The poverty simulation experience is designed to help participants begin to understand what it might be like to live in a typical low-income family trying to survive from month-to-month.
 It is a simulation, not a game.
 The object is to sensitize participants to the realities faced by low-income people.

 The simulation is conducted in a large room with the "families" seated in groups in the center.
 Around the perimeter are tables representing community resources and services for participants.
 These services include a bank, super center, Community Action Agency, employer, utility company, pawn broker, grocery store, social service agency, faith-based agency, payday and title loan facility, mortgage company, school, police department, and daycare center.